‘How long will it last?’ Nagorno-Karabakh fighting rages on

 Clashes between Azerbaijani and Armenian forces in the region since Sept.
 27 have killed hundreds in the worst escalation of hostilities since 1994 when a truce ended a war that raged for several years.
 Nagorno-Karabakh lies inside Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia for more than a quarter-century.

-Stepanakert, the territory’s capital, has been under intense attacks in recent days.
-Footage by The Associated Press showed flashes of explosions that could be seen from the city center on Tuesday night.
+Stepanakert, the territory’s capital, has been under intense artillery barrage in recent days.
+Flashes of explosions could be seen from the city center on Tuesday night.

 Local residents have been gathering in shelters to escape the violence, distraught over continued strikes on the city.